MacOS Malware Development: 0x01

 After infecting a new host, let’s ensure our malware notifies us of its presence by sending information about the host.
 Although this method might seem amateurish, a malware shouldn’t connect to a Command & Control server (C2) initially - since we’re just exploring macOS as a new territory, it’s a starting point.
 We collect system information such as the system name, release version, machine architecture, hardware model, user ID, home directory, etc…, and then send this information to the C2.
 For retrieving or modifying information about the system and environment, we can make use of Developer Apple - sysctlbyname.
 This function enables us to retrieve specific system information, such as the cache line size, directly from the system kernel.

-However, when it comes to System Owner/User Discovery, we typically access user-related data through standard POSIX interfaces like getpwuid(), relying on these interfaces as discussed before.
-To fetch the hardware model, we would replace "hw.cachelinesize" with "hw.model" in the sysctlbyname function call.
+However, when it comes to System Owner/User Discovery, we typically access user-related data through standard POSIX interfaces like getpwuid()

 Next, we want to gather more information about the host, not just its hardware model.
 Now, you may wonder why we don’t just use the first example you introduced.
 Well, it’s simple.
 This is to showcase how we access user-related data through standard POSIX interfaces.
 However, if you want to introduce the hardware model in the above example, just